agile-students-fall2025/4-final-alumiferous/README.md

 - Profile photo upload and management
 - Improved UI with hamburger menus and navigation
 - Enhanced error messages and user feedback

+## Sprint 3: Database Integration

+- Product Owner: Bernard Gharbin
+- Scrum Master: Alisha Atif

+Integrated a hosted MongoDB Atlas database into the Express.js backend using Mongoose, added server‑side validation for incoming data, and secured all connection credentials with environment variables and JWT‑based authentication for protected routes.

+## Sprint 4: Deployment

+- Product Owner: Alisha Atif
+- Scrum Master: Godbless Osei

+Deployed the full-stack InstaSkill application to a DigitalOcean Droplet, configuring the Node/Express backend and React frontend to run in a production environment.

 ## How to Run the Application